 As mentioned above, there are a range of distances where modal share is fairly evenly divided between cycling and public transport.
 There are trips which some people will prefer to cycle and others to take a bus (and some will walk or drive), or where people will make different decisions depending on the weather, the time of day, or what they are doing.

 From a social perspective there should be no problem here: cycling and public transport both need to be enabled and made accessible, and people should choose what's most convenient.
 (Though public health would benefit from shifting marginal users to bicycles.)
 But the existing situation in Oxford, with cycling currently too hostile for a huge part of the population, means that the private bus companies have a clear commercial interest in opposing measures that would make cycling more accessible, even if they had no direct impact on bus services, since that would lose them a good chunk of their short-distance passengers.
-(There is also asymmetrical lobbying here, with concentrated and well-resourced bus companies facing scattered community groups and limited commercial cycling interests.)
+(There is also asymmetrical lobbying here, with a few well-resourced bus companies facing scattered community groups and limited commercial cycling interests.)

 There are also direct conflicts over resources, most obviously when narrow roads require decisions to be made about space allocation.
 Despite a notional hierarchy of transport which places active travel modes at the top, Oxford has clearly privileged buses over bicycles whenever push comes to shove: in many places people cycling are shunted onto sub-standard cycle tracks or forced to share with pedestrians in order to free up room for bus lanes.
 Money is also found to colour bus lanes but not bike lanes, even though the former merely helps drivers follow the restrictions and avoid fines, while the latter makes a real difference to the safely of vulnerable road users.